iter8-tools/iter8/doc_files/iter8_bookinfo_istio.md

 reviews-v6-rollout   Succeeded   AllSuccessCriteriaMet, Traffic: AllToCandidate     reviews-v3   0            reviews-v6   100
 ```

-Note that _reviews-v6_ is the same service as _reviews-v5_ used in part 3 and returns HTTP errors to its callers.
-In part 3 the success criteria of the candidate version was analyzed by its the error rate and the roll out was not performed when measuring this metric.
-Here we measure the 90th percentile mean latency of the service- which does not show any undesirable behavior and hence, at the end of the experiment traffic is rolled forward to _reviews-v6_.
+Note that _reviews-v6_ is the same service as _reviews-v3_ used earlier.
+In earlier experiments, the success criteria of the candidate version was analyzed by its average latency and error rate.
+Here we measure the 90th percentile mean latency of the service- which is the metric we newly added to the configmap- and at the end of the experiment traffic is rolled forward to _reviews-v6_.

 ### 3. Check the Grafana dashboard